Broken/missing engine splash shield or fender liner: repair options and cost?

 Front fender liner (inner fender) part

-The road salt used in winter months in the rust belt is particularly damaging for the electrical components.
+The road salt used in the winter months is particularly damaging for the electrical components.
 If an engine or transmission oil pan is made of stamped steel, it might also rust through over time if not protected.

 If one of the front fender liners is partially broken or missing, water will be splashing inside the wheel well and on the back of the headlight assembly.